shib0li/THIS-ODE/README.md

 # System Requirements

 We highly recommend to use Docker to run our code.
 We have attached the docker build file `env.Dockerfile`.
-Or feel free to install the packages with pip/conda that listed in the docker file.
+Or feel free to install the packages with pip/conda that could be found in the docker file.

+# Datasets

+In our paper, we conduct our experiments on 4 real-world tasks and 1 synthetic task.
+For each task, we evaluate all the methods on two settings: ***extrapolation*** and ***interpolation***.
+How to prepare the dataset for each task, we provide notebooks in the `data/` folder.

 # Getting Involved